 Persistent postsurgical pain may be one of the most common problems no one is talking about.
 It’s estimated that 10-50% of all surgery patients develop chronic postoperative pain that continues long after their body heals.
 The doctors at the Pain Institute of Southern Arizona have the expertise to identify the cause of your postsurgical pain and provide the advanced treatments you need to finally get some relief.
 To schedule an appointment, call one of the offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox, Arizona, or request an appointment online.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.

 It’s impossible to predict the extent of the pain you may feel after surgery because each person has a different level of tolerance.
 The severity of your pain also depends on the type of surgery.
 Conventional open surgery with one large incision causes more trauma to your body.
 By comparison, minimally invasive surgery uses small incisions that may not need to cut through the muscle, and it also causes minimal bleeding.